8.3 Workflow Optimization Through Health Information Technology

 Key Takeaways

-- Domain 3 includes workflow optimization through health information technologies.
+- Domain 3 tests workflow optimization through health information technologies (HIT).

-- Technology can improve routing, prompts, queues, validation, and analytics, but it can also create new burden or data quality defects.
+- Technology can improve routing, prompts, queues, validation, and analytics, but it can also create alert fatigue, workarounds, and new data-quality defects.

-- RHIA leaders should measure whether optimization improves timeliness, completeness, accuracy, compliance, and user adoption.
+- RHIA leaders measure whether optimization improves timeliness, completeness, accuracy, compliance, and user adoption using consistent before-and-after definitions.

 Optimizing Workflows With HIT

-The AHIMA RHIA outline includes workflow optimization through health information technologies in Domain 3.
-This task asks whether a candidate can use technology to improve health information processes while protecting documentation integrity and compliance.
-Examples include deficiency management, release of information queues, CDI case routing, coding worklists, quality abstraction, MPI cleanup, HIE reconciliation, portal requests, and audit follow-up.
+The RHIA blueprint includes workflow optimization through health information technologies in Domain 3.
+The task asks whether a candidate can use technology to improve health-information processes while protecting documentation integrity and compliance.
+Targets include deficiency management, release-of-information (ROI) queues, CDI case routing, coding worklists, quality abstraction, master patient index (MPI) cleanup, health-information-exchange reconciliation, portal-request handling, and audit follow-up.

-A good redesign distinguishes root causes.
-A delay in discharge summary completion may stem from provider notification timing, unclear responsibility, missing templates, medical staff bylaws, competing priorities, or weak escalation.
-A coding backlog may stem from incomplete documentation, interface delays, staffing patterns, work queue rules, or payer-specific edits.
-Different causes require different interventions.
+Good redesign separates root causes.
+A discharge-summary completion delay may stem from notification timing, unclear responsibility, missing templates, medical-staff bylaws, or weak escalation.
+A coding backlog may stem from incomplete documentation, interface lag, staffing, work-queue rules, or payer edits.
+Different causes demand different fixes.

 | Optimization tool | Appropriate use | Risk if poorly designed |